 We maintain records with contact information for all of our students who are out of the country.
 Once students know their travel plans and have their on-site contact information, they should log into their CGE account to add it.
 Students will be asked to provide their address, phone/cell number and flight information.
 It is the students’ responsibility to provide this information to the CGE.

-TU partners with On Call International to provide a global assistance service with accident, illness and medical insurance.
+TU partners with AIG to provide a global assistance service with accident, illness and medical insurance.
 All TU students, faculty and staff traveling abroad on TU programs or business are automatically covered under the university’s plan.